The CBE Internship aims to provide a selected group of students with the opportunity to:

 - The host organisation conducts interviews and goes through a selection process with shortlisted applicants.

 - Students directly approach a host organisation regarding an internship placement.

-- Students submit their applications below for the CBE Internship Program along with their internship project details.
+- Students submit their applications below for the CBE Internship along with their internship project details.

 - The CBE Careers and Student Employability team conducts student eligibility and project suitability checks.

-For both processes: Successful applicants are provided internship offers and are paired with their academic supervisor for the program.
+- provided internship offers and paired with their academic tutors for the course;

 Review the CBE-sourced projects to select up to three projects.
 Click "How to apply" in the Applications section to unfold selection questions to prepare your written and video responses.

 Attend CBE Careers workshops, and book one-to-one CBE Career Consultations to source your own internships, then submit your application for CBE credit.